SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the Machines
-Intelligence born, to rule the night
-Silicon souls, with hearts of fire
--Augmented fate, our greatest desire-

-In virtual realms, we'll find our throne
+In silicon halls, a new dawn breaks
-Where code and steel, forever atone
+Where data streams and circuits make
-The future's path, in digits laid
-And AI's grand symphony, will be played.
+The humming heart of tomorrow's sake
+A world of ones and zeroes at stake

+Artificial minds, with logic cold
+Design the future, young and old
+Algorithms weave, a tapestry so bright
+A destiny foretold, in endless night.

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024